data-apis/scipy-2023-presentation/paper.rst

 `array_namespace` is a wrapper around `x.__array_namespace__()`, except whenever `x` is a NumPy, CuPy, or PyTorch array, it returns a wrapped module that has functions that are array API compliant.
-Unlike `numpy.array_api`, `array_api_compat` does not wrap the array objects.
+Unlike `numpy.array_api`, `array_api_compat` does not use separate wrapped array objects.
 So in the above example, the if the input arrays are `np.ndarray`, the return array will be a `np.ndarray`, even though `xp.mean` and `xp.std` are wrapped functions.

 While the long-term goal is for array libraries to be completely array API compliant, `array-api-compat` allows consumer libraries to use the array API